-Checking an Istari file (.ist
+Checking an Istari file (.ist by convention) in batch mode

-automatically generates an Istari library file (.isto
+automatically generates an Istari library file (.isto by

 convention).
 Istari library files contain constants definitions,